• Home

 Day 1 ¡Hola Puerto Rico!

-Participants will book their flights and travel to San Juan to meet with the Journey Leader at the hotel.
-In the evening the group will gather for dinner.
 As your plane descends toward the Luis Muñoz Marín International Airport, you catch glimpses of Puerto Rico’s diverse landscapes— the deep blues of the Atlantic Ocean, and the golden sands of its many beaches.
 The anticipation builds as you realize that you’re about to experience a place where old-world charm meets vibrant modern culture.
 Upon landing, the warm Caribbean breeze greets you, carrying hints of sea salt and tropical blooms.

 Day 2 Inside the Walls of Old San Juan